michaelhe999/cse15l-lab-reports/Lab_Report_1.md

 [user@sahara ~]$ ls lecture1
 Hello.class  Hello.java  messages  README
 ```
-The starting working directory for this code block is `user@sahara`; it changes to `lecture1`.
+The starting working directory for this code block is `/home`; it changes to `lecture1`.
 The output of the command is the list of the files and directories inside the `lecture1` directory.

 This code produces no errors.